Dropshipping 101: Everything You Need to Know

 How do dropshippers make a profit?

 As a dropshipper, you’ll need to balance your costs and revenue.
-Consider the wholesale prices of the products you source as well as your marketing efforts.
-Price your products wisely to ensure that you’re earning more than you’re spending on your dropshipping business.
+First, consider the wholesale prices of the products you source as well as your marketing efforts.
+Then, price your products wisely to ensure that you’re earning more than you’re spending on your dropshipping business.

 The key to a smart dropshipping profit margin?
 Remember to stay competitive.
 Of course, you want to cover your costs and earn revenue.
-Still, make sure to research the competition’s prices to get a reasonable range.
-Choose a profit margin balance that will win over customers.
+Make sure to research the competition’s prices to get a reasonable range and then choose a profit margin balance that will win over customers.

 How much does dropshipping cost?